Chapter 39

 A BRUISED REED HE WILL NOT BREAK, A SMOLDERING WICK HE WILL NOT SNUFF OUT - Mat.
 12:20a

 In other words, God the Father, through the prophet Isaiah foretold that the Servant He will send will come to heal, mend and save broken lives.
-As one reads the New Testament one can not help but come to the realization that Jesus Christ also fulfilled this portion of Isaiah's prophecy.
-Throughout His ministry here upon this earth Jesus: (1) healed those who were physically ill, (2) healed those who were spiritually ill and (3) forgave sins to restore their relationship to God the Father.
-To see this let us first review an example of where the New Testament teaches us that,
+As one reads the New Testament one discovers that Jesus Christ also fulfilled this portion of Isaiah's prophecy.
+Throughout His ministry, here upon this earth, Jesus: (1) healed those who were physically ill, (2) healed those who were spiritually ill and (3) forgave sins to restore their relationship to God the Father.
+To see this let us first review an example of when,

 Jesus healed the physically sick